data61/landshark/README.md

 now landshark runs and spits out "myfeats_features.hdf5".
 Similarly for our targets, we run
-$ landshark-import targets --name mytarg --categorical ROCK_CLASS ROCK_TYPE
+$ landshark-import targets --name mytarg --dtype categorical --record ROCK_CLASS --record ROCK_TYPE

 This command indicates that we're interested in the ROCK_CLASS and ROCK_TYPE records in our shapefile, and that these values are categorical.
 This command